learn-co-curriculum/dsc-database-admin-101-lab/README.md

 ## Introduction

-In this lab you'll go through the process of designing and creating a database.
+In this lab, you'll go through the process of designing and creating a database.
 From there, you'll begin to populate this table with mock data provided to you.

 ## Objectives